khan-ayanama/Course104-React/React Libraries/03-React-Router-Dom/Chapter-01/Note-01.md

 ]);
 ```

-## URL Params in Loader
+## Param passed by loader to loaderFunction

-Note the :contactId URL segment.
-The colon (:) has special meaning, turning it into a "dynamic segment".
-Dynamic segments will match dynamic (changing) values in that position of the URL, like the contact ID.
-We call these values in the URL "URL Params", or just "params" for short.
+Note the :contactId URL segment. turning it into a "dynamic segment".

-These params are passed to the loader with keys that match the dynamic segment.
-For example, our segment is named :contactId so the value will be passed as params.contactId.
+Value will be passed as `params.contactId`.

+- Loader will pass the parameter id to the loaderFunction

 ```jsx
 // contact.jsx